kevlarr/svelte-tailwind-pwa-theme-selection/README.md

 JavaScript-disabled environments, allowing the user to select light, dark, or system-preferred theme.

-This utilizes a (experimental) *remote forms* (instead of form actions) that set a cookie, with which the server is able to appropriately assign a class to force light or dark mode if not wanting to follow system preference.
+This utilizes (experimental) *remote forms*, instead of form actions, to set a cookie with which the server is able to appropriately assign a class to force light or dark mode if not wanting to follow system preference.

 No event listeners are manually added and no media queries are performed manually;